NCERT Solutions Class 7 English Chapter 6 – Free PDF Download

 Question 2.
 Why is Mr Purcell compared to an owl?

-Answer: Mr Purcell is compared to an owl because of the large glasses which used to magnify his eyes like an owl’s eyes.
+Answer: Mr Purcell is compared to an owl because of the large glasses which magnified his eyes like an owl’s eyes.

 Question 3.
 From the third paragraph pick out